Moon

 When we look up at the sky, we see planets and stars traveling around us in a circle.
 Of all celestial bodies besides the sun, the moon is the one we can see most easily.
 Most people are unaware of the planets, but the moon, along with the sun, is the celestial body that has the greatest significance both biologically and astrologically.

-The moon is also the fastest-moving celestial body.
-It takes the moon 28 days to travel through the entire zodiac, which means it stays in each sign for about two and a half days.
+The moon is also the fastest-moving celestial body and it stays in each zodiac sign for about two and a half days.

 Astrology takes on an entirely new meaning when we understand that our entire world is electromagnetic.
 Although we cannot see it with our eyes, we are completely submerged in electromagnetic frequencies, with visible light making up less than one percent.